Our Hill House Nickel Gap Wall Paneling (Design, Products, + DIY Tips)

 👉 Do a mockup

-Get a couple pieces of the products you’re considering, and clamp/tape/temp them in place.
+Get a few pieces of the products you’re considering, and clamp/tape/temp them in place.
 Play around, step back, him and haw, and adjust until it feels just right.
 We did this process way back in the Fall (before we refinished the floors) and here’s what it looked like…

 We started with a fairly basic setup and then added the parting bead and crown detail.
 After leaving this next iteration up for a few days, we felt ready to move ahead with it.